nothing says 'i love you' like lipgloss

 European women have us pinned to the mat in the “make an effort” category.
 They make North American women look like…slobs in Crocs and ponytails and sweatpants.
 I think that va-va-va-voom we mustered up to get the man, too often fades.
 And va-va-va-voom is good for the soul.

 And lest you think I’m taking the feminist movement back two decades, know that I expect that same Look Fine Commitment from my dude.
-He knows that his chances of getting lucky increase with spicy cologne, a pressed linen shirt, and by wearing the silver bracelet that I got him from India.
+He knows that his chances of getting lucky increase with spicy cologne and a pressed linen shirt.

 Even June Cleaver would swoon.